FortunED-Tellers/FortunED/README.md

 1. A lot of files were `Excel` or `CSV` files.
 We did use `Beautiful Soup` to scrape the MIT Living Wage Calculator for each state's living wage and the state's median income salary for each occupation category.
 2. We used `Jupyter Notebook` to clean our datasets to just the data we are using.
 3. We created mapping tables to link college majors to career categories.
-4. We use `Pandas` to join the tables so that we have a link from major category to specific majors and major category to occupation category to specific occupations.
+4. We use `Pandas` to join the tables so that we have a link from field of study to specific majors and field of study to occupation category to specific occupations.
 5. We use `Sklearn` to create two different machine learning algorithms.
   <br>a.
 One is a classification that determines whether a chosen state is a good place to work based on the student's loan and the state's living wage.
 As you can see we got two different accuracies.
 We used the SVM model that has a 92% accuracy.
   <br>![classification.png](images/SVM_model_CR.PNG)![classification2.png](images/Logistic_Regression_CR.PNG)